- What is the Multi Entry Visa Policy?

 The Irish State aims to give applicants a verdict on their visa application within 15-20 working days.
 However, applicants should leave room and margins for error that may result in longer delays.
 Public holidays, weekends and postage to and from the posting office could all contribute towards delays.

 It is best practice to apply for your visa at least 8 weeks before you intend on coming to Ireland.

 Children who are aged between 0 to 15 years who are not Irish nationals but who live in the State must have a Re-Entry Visa.
 This can be made by their parents or legal guardians on their behalf.

 However, applications for children are free of charge.

-The Immigration Advice Service is compiled of both UK and Irish immigration lawyers that are well versed in all aspects of immigration law.
+The Immigration Advice Service is compiled of both UK and Irish immigration consultants that are well versed in all aspects of immigration law.

 In addition, there are a plethora of packages that applicants can choose from when they are seeking legal guidance.

 This comes in the form of:

 - The Application Package – where your assigned immigration expert will check that you meet the requirements and even fill out your application for you on your behalf

 - The Advice Package – where your consultant will talk you through your circumstances and advise which documents you may need or your next steps